School and Teacher Services

 Climate Change (Grades 9-12, no fee, 45 minutes, presented by Mary Melnychuk)

 This presentation for older grades examines the causes, effects and implications of climate change.
 Climate change goes well beyond “global warming”.
 Large-scale shifts in ecosystems, disruptions in species populations and increased incidence of severe weather are among the predicted and increasingly observed effects.
 Students are introduced to this issue as a case-study in environmental decision-making.

 Active Travel Event Support (Grades K-12, no fee, offered by Active and Safe Routes to School Team)

 Our Active and Safe Routes to School team provides resources and assistance on events for both students and staff to celebrate walking and wheeling to school year-round.
 While presentations and workshops may be a part of some events, schools decide how they will participate.
-Please visit the event pages below to learn more or to register.
+To learn more or to register for an event, please visit one of the event pages below.

 - International Walk to School Month (October)

 - Winter Walk and Wheel Day (February)